 This vulnerability also occurs for a pointer whose pointer association status is undefined, meaning that a request about its association status is unreliable.

-In Fortran, it is invalid to reference an allocatable variable or component (see clause 4.8) that is not allocated.
+In Fortran, it is invalid to reference an allocatable variable or component (see 4.8) that is not allocated.

 Some processors include an optional facility for pointer checking.